Zachary Colman (00:06):

 Well, thank you for having me, Zach.
-It’s a pleasure to be up here on the podcast and, an honor. for myself, I am currently in graduate school, prior to being in graduate school at UCLA getting my MBA.
+It’s a pleasure to be up here on the podcast and, an honor. myself, I am currently in graduate school, prior to being in graduate school at UCLA getting my MBA.
 I was playing professional football and I was playing for a number of teams.
-I had a seven year career and played for the Jacksonville Jaguars, San Diego chargers, Minnesota Vikings, Baltimore Ravens, and the new England Patriots.
+I had a seven-year career and played for the Jacksonville Jaguars, San Diego Chargers, Minnesota Vikings, Baltimore Ravens, and the New England Patriots.
 And the career that I had, you know, it was a great experience and one for me where it helped shape and form what I’m pursuing after now with my career.
 And so long story short, just as a player and having that experience and, and being a part of it.
 I, I really realized that what I want to do is make that career that I thought I was going to have something attainable for, for other players and, you know, for guys to get more out of their playing days on the field.
 So for me, I’m looking at getting into the player representation side and I, and I liked the sports marketing side and being on, the, the side of just helping the athlete in general with that total, NFL contract that they will have that career that they’re going to take on and, and gaining the most on the field, but gaining the most halted field as well.

 Zachary Colman (01:51):